 APPLYING FOR GRANTS

 Due to an unprecedented number of current applications, no further grant requests for Prevention and Relief of Human Suffering are being accepted.
-Further information will be posted in mid October 2021.
+Further information will be posted in late October 2021.

 The Brian Mercer Trust does not have any preference for any particular type of intervention or any region of the world.
 When selecting successful applications our main objective is all about doing the most good in the world, for the money invested.